Time Limits to Start a Lawsuit

 Wrongful Death: When medical malpractice results in death of the patient, regardless of the age of the patient, the lawsuit must be commenced within three years of the date of death and within four years of the date of the malpractice causing the death.
 For example, if the malpractice occurred on January 1, 2012 and the patient died that same day, you must commence the lawsuit within three years of the date of death.
 You do not have four years to commence suit.
 If, however, the malpractice occurred on January 1, 2012 and the patient died two years later as a result of the malpractice, you must commence the lawsuit within four years of the date of malpractice (which also would also be within three years of the date of death).

-If you have lost a family member due to medical malpractice, contact Bill Maddix, your Minnesota medical malpractice lawyer, for a free consultation.
+If you have lost a family member due to medical negligence, contact Bill Maddix, your Minnesota medical malpractice lawyer, for a free consultation.

 For Free Consultation: